Focus Focus Fo....What Was I Saying?

 Prioritize – Okay, so you've got a lot going on in your life each day but do your really know what is going on?
 Taking the time to prioritize your life each day can help you actually see all the things your feel responsible for accomplishing.
 Putting your to-do's in ink may help you realize your to-do list is entirely too long.
 Look at the things that encompass basic needs: food, shelter, clothing.
 Prioritze from there.
 Make sure you are paying the mortgage and utilities, have something to make for dinner, and your family has clean clothes.
 After that, prioritize what is left over in the order of importance.
 Then look over your list and see what really isn't that important but still causes you stress.
 Having a list in ink also help you feel accomplished each time you check off another item.

-Delegate – If you have seemingly a million things going on each day, the chances are great that all these tasks are not yours alone.
+day, the chances are great that all these tasks are not yours alone.
 Unless you get paid to do all of these tasks for others because it is how you make your living, you are liking picking up the slack for family and friends.
 Instead of stressing yourself out on behalf of others, start handing out to-do lists to others.
 Face it, those who burden you with things to do don't feel much guilt so neither should you.
 Make mini to-do lists for kids and your spouse.
 It may be initially hard to let go some control but if you want to live a more stress free life, you'll learn early on that you can't do everything and will respect everyone else's efforts.

 Unwind – People who work all day, even through lunch times and other supposed periods of rest, are not doing themselves much good by not stopping for deserved break from time to time.
 If you go, go, go and don't stop to unwind, your body may be the thing that ultimately slows you down.
 Take time each day to eat at least one decent meal while not on the run and at the end of each evening, turn off the distractions (tv's, phones, music) and just focus on your breathing for at least 10 minutes before going to bed.